richardgaywood/paydata.org/content/sprawlrunners/magic/furious_magic.md

 ### Sustaining Focus

 When obtaining and binding the focus, the caster picks one Power that it is associated with.
-Whenever using that Power with an Extended Duration, the caster does not take the usual point of Fatigue when the Power ends and the caster does not suffer the usual -1 penalty to further arcane skill rolls while the Power in being sustained.
+Whenever using that Power with an Extended Duration, the caster does not take the usual point of Fatigue when the Power ends and the caster does not suffer the usual -1 penalty to further arcane skill rolls while the Power is being sustained.

 Note that this contrasts with Focus Effort, which works with any Power the caster chooses but prevents them from maintaining a second Power at the same time.